-Being very similar to cockroaches, these small, silvery insects are deemed to be pests in Australia, where they cause some moderate damage to property.
-As they are rarely seen during daylight hours and have long life spans, it’s very difficult to exterminate these silverfish.
+Being very similar to cockroaches, they are small wingless insects that wriggle as they move.
+As they are rarely seen during daylight hours and have long life spans, it’s very difficult to get rid of silverfish.

 Easily identified by their bodies covered entirely in shiny, silver scales.
 They measure around half an inch long, with very small eyes and two antennae, and are very difficult to notice with the human eye.
 They typically have three tentacle-like feelers that grow from their back.
 Take a look around any areas that you think they live, your basement or bathroom, and notice tiny skin casts, where they have shed their skins.

-Feeding on substances that contain protein, silverfish leave behind a trail of yellow stains and holes after feasting on wooden materials, food, books and wallpaper, usually items that contain glue.
+A major part of their diet is starch hence they start feeding on substances that contain protein and certain glues.
+Silverfish leave behind a trail of yellow stains and holes after feasting on wooden materials, food, books and wallpapers.

-Once you’ve ascertained that you have an infestation of these pests, there are several ways you can disperse them, either by making your home less hospitable to them, killing them with pesticides, repelling them, or trapping and disposing of them.
+Once you’ve ascertained that you have a silverfish infestation, there are several ways you can disperse them, either by making your home less hospitable to them, killing them with pesticides, repelling them, or trapping and disposing of them.

-There are several home remedies that you can use to rid your home of these silverfish pests, without resorting to chemical pesticides.
+There are several home remedies that serve as best way to get rid of silverfish pests, without resorting to chemical pesticides.

 To make your home less inviting to these creatures, ensure that you repair any areas of damp in the home, especially around leaking pipes and in humid basements, an environment attractive to silverfish.
-Eliminate any starchy food sources that will attract the silverfish, storing food articles in plastic lidded boxes.
+Eliminate any starchy food sources that will attract these pests, storing food articles in plastic lidded boxes.

 Contact us or call 1300 186825 to arrange a consultation with us.